ceciliacloud/Project1-web-stack-implementation-lamp/README.md

 ![](./images/install3.png)

 Congrats!
-The LAMP stack now completely installed and fully operational.
+The LAMP stack is now completely installed and fully operational.
 ## Creating a Virtual Host using Apache

 Next, we will create a virtual host using Apache.
 A virtual host allows us to have multiple websites located on a single machine!
 This will be used to test our setup.

-Begin by createing the directory for `projectlamp` using the following command:
+Begin by creating the directory for `projectlamp` using the following command:

 `$ sudo mkdir /var/www/projectlamp`